Overclocking

-Overclocking has grown from a small following to a worldwide e-Sport.
-It’s fair to say that this once small-time hobby has now firmly grown roots in the hardware enthusiast scene and with it has come the need for overclocking software and tools to monitor and adjust your system.
+Overclocking has grown from a small following to a world-wide e-Sport, its fair to say that this once small time hobby has now firmly grown roots in the hardware enthusiast scene.

-CPU-z needs no introduction, having been the king of CPU information reporting, statistics and cpu frequency verification for years.
-I have been overclocking coming up to 25 years now and have used it from the start.
-It’s also the de-facto tool used to verify overclocking records around the world.
+CPU-z needs no introduction having been the king of CPU information reporting, statistics and frequency verification for years.
+I have been overclocking coming up to 15 years now and have used it from the start, it’s also the de-facto tool used to verify overclocking records around the world.

-This nifty CPU monitoring program reports all sorts of stats such as CPU socket, manufacturing process, dynamic Vcore, core speed and multiplier, to name a few.
+This nifty CPU monitoring program reports all sorts of stats such as CPU socket, manufacturing process, dynamic Vcore, core speed and multiplier just to name a few.

 Download from website